GreyKeenan/dukesup/index.md

 Runs and Sets
 ==================================================

-Runs and sets are a common mechanic in traditional card games, though they can vary slightly between different games.
+Runs and sets are a common mechanic in traditional card games, though they can vary between games.
 Runs and sets are defined for "Dukes Up!" as follows:

 - Valid sets are groups of 3 or more cards, all with the same value.
 - Valid runs are groups of 3 or more cards, all of the same suit, with their values in sequential order.